marwinkirchhofs/verilog_codeGen/roadmap.md

 # Roadmap Verilog module generator (testbench extension)

 #### general TODOs
-* [ ] make it possible for each command to pass either a module or a file name as argument (don't ask me which classes are affected by this)
+* [ ] add support for SystemVerilog multi-dimensional and packed/unpacked arrays
+* [ ] allow directories to be explicitly ignored in searchPaths by setting a leading '!' in the searchPaths element (similar to .gitignore file)
+* [ ] include a preprocessor removing comments

 ---